hvoss-techfak/AutoForge/README.md

 pip install -U "jax[cuda12]"
 ```

+Currently, jax gpu support is only available under linux. \
+If you use Windows, please install WSL2 to use the GPU version of jax.

 ## Usage

 The script is run from the command line and accepts several arguments.
 Below is an example command: